Rahu

-Rahu is usually paired with Ketu, another shadow planet.
+Rahu is usually paired with Ketu, the south lunar node.
 The time of day considered to be under the influence of Rahu is called Rāhu kāla and is considered inauspicious.

 As per Hindu astrology, Rahu and Ketu have an orbital cycle of 18 years and are always 180 degrees from each other orbitally (as well as in the birth charts).
-This coincides with the precessional orbit of the moon or the ~18 year rotational cycle of the lunar ascending and descending nodes on the earth's ecliptic plane.
+This coincides with the precessional orbit of the Moon or the ~18 year rotational cycle of the lunar ascending and descending nodes on the Earth's ecliptic plane.
 This also corresponds to a saros, a period of approximately 223 synodic months (approximately 6585.3211 days, or 18 years, 11 days, 8 hours), that can be used to predict eclipses of the Sun and Moon.
-Rahu rules the zodiac sign of Aquarius together with Shani.
+Rahu rules the zodiac sign of Aquarius together with Shani (traditional ruling planet).

 Astronomically, Rahu and Ketu denote the points of intersection of the paths of the Sun and the Moon as they move on the celestial sphere.
-Therefore, Rahu and Ketu are respectively called the north and the south lunar nodes.
+Therefore, Rahu and Ketu are respectively the personification in Hindu astrology of north and the south lunar nodes.
 Eclipses occur when the Sun and the Moon are at one of these points, giving rise to the understanding of swallowing of the Sun and the Moon by the snake.
-Rahu is responsible for causing the Eclipse of the Sun.
+When the sun conjoins either node on the ecliptic, the new moon will obscure sunlight causing a solar eclipse, and the full moon's light will be blighted by the earth's shadow causing the lunar eclipse.

+Nakshatras ruled by Rahu are Ardra, Swati, and Shatbhisha.

 Legends

 Rahu is mentioned in the Puranic texts.
 The tales begin in the "remotest periods of the earliest of time, when the devas and asuras churned the ocean of milk to extract from it the amrita, the elixir of immortality."
 Mohini, the female avatar of Vishnu, started distributing amrita to the devas.
 However, one of the asuras, Svarbhanu, sat in the row of devas and drank the amrita.
 Surya and Chandra noticed him and they informed Mohini; however, by that time, Svarbhanu had already become immortal.
-Vishnu, as Mohini, cut off Svarbhanu's head with the Sudarshana Chakra.
-Svarbhanu, henceforth referred to as Rahuketu, could not die, but his head was separated from his body and his head came to be known as Rahu, while his body came to be known as Ketu.
-Following this event, Rahu and Ketu were given the responsibility to influence the lives of the humans on Earth.
+Vishnu, as Mohini, cut off Svarbhanu's head with his discus, the Sudarshana Chakra.
+Svarbhanu, henceforth referred to as Rahu and Ketu, could not die, but his head was separated from his body; his head came to be known as Rahu, while his body came to be known as Ketu.
+Following this event, Rahu and Ketu gained the status of planets, and could influence the lives of humans on Earth.
+Rahu and Ketu became bitter enemies with Surya (Sun) and Chandra (Moon) for exposing his deception and leading to his decapitation.
+For this, Rahu pursues them and attempts to consume the Sun and Moon.
+Since Rahu is the head without the body, the Sun and Moon exit from his throat when he tries to swallow them.
+This recurring cycle creates the grahana, an eclipse of the Sun and the Moon, which represents the temporary revenge of Rahu.